Overvault-64/Firebase-Godot-API/README.md

 func get_realtime_reference(path := "", filter := {}) -> FirebaseRealtimeReference
 ```

-Providing a path is optional: if you don't, the reference will work through the entire database, but will only listen to the initial key map (e.g. if new keys are added to the database after referencing, it won't detect them or their changes).
+Providing a path is optional: if you don't, the reference will work through the entire database.

 <br>